URL Parsing in Python

 Problem Description

-Expected Behavior: The function should return a dictionary where keys are the names of the URL components (as strings) and values are the extracted string representations of those components.
-If a component is not present in the URL, its corresponding value in the dictionary should be an empty string.
+The function should return a dictionary with the specified keys and values.
+If a component is not present in the URL, the corresponding value in the dictionary should be an empty string or an empty dictionary as described above.

 Edge Cases to Consider: